 Director, Institute for International Law and JusticeBenedict Kingsbury’s broad, theoretically grounded approach to international law closely integrates work in legal theory, political theory, and history.
 With NYU colleague Richard Stewart, he initiated and directs the Global Administrative Law Research Project, a pioneering approach to issues of accountability and participation in global governance; they are currently working on books on Megaregional Agreements, and Global Hybrid and Private Governance.
 They launched the Global Administrative Law Network, and together with Andrew Hurrell edit the Law and Global Governance book series for Oxford University Press.
 Kingsbury has directed the Law School’s Institute for International Law and Justice since its founding in 2002.
 He and NYU Law Professor José Alvarez became the editors-in-chief of the century-old American Journal of International Law in 2013.
 Kingsbury has written on a wide range of international law topics, from indigenous peoples issues to interstate arbitration, investor-state arbitration, and indicators and rankings.
 His edited volumes include Governance by Indicators (2012), The Quiet Power of Indicators (2015), and books on Hugo Grotius (1583-1645) and Alberico Gentili (1552-1608).
 After completing his LLB with first-class honors at the University of Canterbury in New Zealand in 1981, Kingsbury was a Rhodes Scholar at Balliol College, Oxford.
 In 1984, he graduated at the top of his class in the MPhil program in international relations at Oxford.
 He subsequently completed a DPhil in law at Oxford and has taught at Oxford, Duke, Harvard Law School, the University of Tokyo, the University of Paris 1, and the University of Utah.Full Profile | Publications

-Richard ReveszLawrence King Professor of Law;
+Richard ReveszLawrence King Professor of Law on Leave;

 Director, Institute for Policy IntegrityRichard Revesz is one of the nation’s leading voices in the fields of environmental and regulatory law and policy.
 His work focuses on the use of cost-benefit analysis in administrative regulation, federalism and environmental regulation, design of liability regimes for environmental protection, and positive political economy analysis of environmental regulation.
 His book Retaking Rationality: How Cost-Benefit Analysis Can Better Protect the Environment and Our Health (with Michael Livermore ’06, 2008) contends that the economic analysis of law can be used to support a more protective approach to environmental and health policy.
 In 2008, Revesz co-founded the Institute for Policy Integrity at NYU School of Law to advocate for regulatory reform before courts, legislatures, and agencies, and to contribute original scholarly research in the environmental and health-and-safety areas.
 Revesz received a BS summa cum laude from Princeton University, an MS in civil engineering from MIT, and a JD from Yale Law School, where he was editor-in-chief of the Yale Law Journal.
 After judicial clerkships with Chief Judge Wilfred Feinberg of the US Court of Appeals for the Second Circuit and Justice Thurgood Marshall of the US Supreme Court, Revesz joined the NYU School of Law faculty in 1985 and served as dean from 2002 to 2013.
 Revesz is the director of the American Law Institute, the leading independent organization in the United States producing scholarly work to clarify, modernize, and otherwise improve the law.
 He is a fellow of the American Academy of Arts and Sciences and a member of the Council on Foreign Relations, the Administrative Conference of the United States, and the Committee on Conscience of the United States Holocaust Memorial Museum.Full Profile | Publications